Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Discussion

 \subsection{What affects the formation of the Rayleigh-Taylor instability?}

 The Rayleigh-Taylor instability has played a large role in the results shown in this paper.
-Specifically, in Sect.~\ref{sec:magnetic-field} we showed that it plays a fundamental role in amplifying the magnetic field through compression and turbulence, whilst in Sect.~\ref{sec:synchrotron-emission} we showed that it breaks the commonly used assumption that $d = v_\rmn{post} t$, thereby helping to explain observed trends in spectral features.
+Specifically, in Sect.~\ref{sec:magnetic-field} we showed that it plays a fundamental role in amplifying the magnetic field through compression and shearing, whilst in Sect.~\ref{sec:synchrotron-emission} we showed that it breaks the commonly used assumption that $d = \bupsilon_\rmn{post} t$, thereby helping to explain observed trends in spectral features.
 Accordingly, it is important to understand under what circumstances the instability forms.

 As explained in Sect.~\ref{sec:RT}, in order to generate a Rayleigh-Taylor instability, we require the gradients of density and pressure to be misaligned with one another.
 Specifically, they must be misaligned such that the induced vorticity amplifies the perturbation.
 In our case, this means that the density gradient must point across the contact discontinuity towards the shock-compressed region.
 Furthermore, the amount of vorticity generated is proportional to the size of the gradients.
-Indeed, the growth rate of the instability follows:
+Indeed, the growth rate of the instability follows

-where $\mathbf{a} \propto -\bnabla P$ is the acceleration of the lighter material into the denser material, the density terms in brackets constitute the Atwood number, and $k$ is the wave number of the perturbation \citep{chandrasekhar1961}.
-In the scenarios presented in this paper, the most influential variable in this equation is the density, where $\rho_2$ represents the density in the shock-compressed region, and $\rho_1$ is the density of the downstream gas on the other side of the contact discontinuity.
+where $\mathbf{a} \propto -\bnabla P$ is the acceleration of the lighter material into the denser material, the density terms in brackets constitute the Atwood number, the subscripts `2' and `3' indicate post-shock gas and gas to the left of the contact discontinuity, respectively, and $k$ is the wave number of the perturbation \citep{chandrasekhar1961}.
+In the scenarios presented in this paper, the most influential variable in this equation is the density.

-This difference between these variables is amplified in our simulations due to the rarefaction wave produced (see Fig.~\ref{figure:1D-shock-tube-profiles}).
+The difference between $\rho_2$ and $\rho_3$ is amplified in our simulations due to the rarefaction wave produced (see Fig.~\ref{figure:1D-shock tube-profiles}).
 This wave exists in cosmological simulations as well, as can be seen in the \href{https://youtu.be/Ka-Odrwwamo}{movie} of Fig.~\ref{figure:cosmological}, but is somewhat masked by the overall radial density gradient found in the cluster.
-We would therefore expect a slightly slower growth of the instability in the cluster; for example, if all other variables remained the same, but $\rho_1$ increased to $1\times 10^{-28}$~g~cm$^{-3}$, we would expect the growth rate to be halved.
+We would therefore expect a slightly slower growth of the instability in a real galaxy cluster; for example, if all other variables remained the same, but $\rho_3$ increased to $1\times 10^{-28}$~g~cm$^{-3}$, we would expect the growth rate to be halved.